rekdebe/opensource.guide/_articles/code-of-conduct.md

 * **Privately reach out to the person** in question to explain how their behavior negatively impacted others.
 You may want to use a private communication channel if the situation involves sensitive personal information.
 If you communicate with someone privately, it's a good idea to CC those who first reported the situation, so they know you took action.
 Ask the reporting person for consent before CCing them.

-Sometimes, a resolution cannot be reached.
-The person in question may become aggressive or hostile when confronted or does not change their behavior.
-In this situation, you may want to consider taking stronger action.
-For example:

-* **Suspend the person** in question from the project, enforced through a temporary ban on participating in any aspect of the project

-* **Permanently ban** the person from the project

-Banning members should not be taken lightly and represents a permanent and irreconcilable difference of perspectives.
-You should only take these measures when it is clear that a resolution cannot be reached.

 ## Your responsibilities as a maintainer